notSaranshMalik/DecisionTree/README.md

 ### Optional construct_tree parameters
 1) `depth` for the maximum tree depth (default 10)
 2) `step_size` for the number of finite intervals per feature (default 100)
+3) `regress` for if the construction should be for regression instead of classification (default False)

 ##  Predicting classification for a data point
 ```